 Simon Cabaret’s productions are bigger, flashier, and more expensive, while the shows in Paradise Complex can be enjoyed for the cost of a drink.
 Both are very hetero-friendly, with husband-and-wife teams accounting for most of the audience.
 Read More...

 While not as prevalent as many people expect, Patong does have its fair share of go-go bars (try Soi Sea Dragon).
 Scantily clad girls (or guys, if that’s your thing) stand on stage, six or eight at a time, bending their knees to the music and wondering what television shows they’re missing.
 (Actual experience may vary – some places are quite lively.)
 When the girls aren’t dancing, they’ll let you buy them drinks in exchange for conversation, sometimes more.
 With names like Crazy Girls A-Go-Go, Bottoms Up Club, Coyote Bar, and Playschool A-Go-Go – well, you can imagine.

-Fun loving people, whether guys or gals, singles or couples, gay, straight, or ambiguous, flock here to play in the moonlight.
-It’s an all night party with something for every taste.
-Read More...
+Fun loving people, whether guys or gals, singles or couples, gay, straight, Read More...

 When I said Phuket has places where “you’ll almost forget you’re not at home,” almost was the operative word; this is still very much Thailand.
 Whether dancing a jig at Scruffy Murphy’s, getting funky at Seduction Discotheque, or headbanging to ripped-jeans classics at Rock City, ‘Thainess’ is never far away.